Project-Sloth/ps-multijob-esx/README.md

 A script designed with a sleek and modern design for being able to display your current jobs as well as switching between them.

+# ESX Version  Only
+* Compatible with ESX Legacy 1.8.5

+# QBCore Version
+* QBCore Version can be found [here](https://github.com/Project-Sloth/ps-multijob)

 # Features
 * Configurable ignore certain jobs.
 * Configurable keybind to open the job menu - J by default.